paxkym/Shrek-math/README.md

+## Notice:
+### A new version of Shrek Math is being made in java @[github.com/paxkym/Shrek-math--java-/](https://github.com/paxkym/Shrek-math--java-/).
+The older version is still usable, but of a lower quality due to its website-like design limitations, and lack of modularity.

 # Shrek math software instructions

 Shrek math software is designed for ease of use, and is a powerful device for the modification of waveforms.